ElectricalGang

 #2.1.
 Short Dipole Antenna:

-This type of antenna is a simpler type of antenna than all types of antenna.
+This type of antenna is simpler type of antenna than all types of antenna.
 This antenna has an open rotating wire.
 In which the short indicates “relative to the wavelength”.
 Therefore this antenna prefers the size of the wire relative to the wavelength of the frequency of operation.

 It makes no consideration about the full size of the dipole antenna.
 The short dipole antenna is made up of two co-linear conductors.
 Which is a small distance between the conductor through the feeder.
 The dipole is considered short if the length of the radiating element is less than one-tenth of the wavelength.